neutralinojs/neutralinojs.github.io/docs/getting-started/use-a-frontend-library.md

 npm i @neutralinojs/lib
 ```

 The next step is to load neutralino [global variables](api/global-variables).
-You can do that by adding JavaScript script to the a root HTML file of a framework of your choice.
+You can achieve that by including JavaScript script in the root HTML file of a framework of your choice.

 React typically holds the main HTML file content in the `./public/index.html` file, so we can put the following
 HTML snippet there to load the client library.